ramaureirac/thinkpad-e14-linux/tweaks/trackpoint/README.md

 ## TouchpPoint Drivers Officially Working

 It seems both ThinkPad E14 and E15 are now officially supported in the latest version of Fedora 34.
 Other Linux distributions will follow suit soon likely.
+However, in case you are on a more older distro it is possible that your trackpoint or buttons aren't recognized by your operating system.
+In order to fix it keep reading this document.

 ## Thinkpad E14 Enable Trackpoint & Buttons